wusatosi/beman-website/README.md

 ![](./images/tutorial/add-a-blog/ci-preview-deployment-failure-message.gif)

-* Fix the error, commit, push.
+* Fix the error, commit and push the changes.
 Wait for new deployment.

 </details>